 Each of the functional areas of my application is built in it’s own set of files.
 Each area has multiple files that it is composed within, but the files are grouped together for easy identification of what makes up a module.
-I also have an HTML template for each module which provides the needed <script> tags to include the code for that module.
+I also have an HTML template for each module which provides the needed

 Only Render What Is Needed

 When I need a functional area of my site to be sent down to the user, I tell my server side template language to include the correct HTML file.
 For example, I’m doing this in an ASP.NET MVC application:

 In this code, I’m checking to see if the current user is allowed to manage locations.
 If they are, the extension method “LocationManagementScripts” is called.
 This in turn renders the “LocationManagementScript.html” file at this point in my HTML layout.
 That file contains all of the